NBA, video game company to launch new gaming league in 2018 - Sportsnet.ca

 Though it could pay significant marketing dividends.
 There are similar soccer leagues in Europe for gamers.

-Ryan McCaffrey, an executive editor at the entertainment media company Image Games Network, said the NBA's joint venture is a smart move.
+Ryan McCaffrey, an executive editor at the entertainment media company IGN, said the NBA's joint venture is a smart move.

 "There are risks, but if this does work, this will pay off enormously," McCaffrey said.
 "Not necessarily for the financial in the short term, but more of the longevity and health of the NBA and brand with retaining that young audience.
 I think them tying the eLeague to the actual NBA teams is brilliant."